chrisjwaddell/blue-moon/README.md

 This returns Monday of the current week.
 Day of the week is used in conjuction with *week*, if *week* is missing, it assumes ``week: current``

+For *day*, if you set it as relative eg
+``
+{ day: "+14" }
+``
+You cannot have any *week*, *month* or *year* settings.
+This wouldn't make sense.
+Relative day is a particular number of days ahead or behind today.
+You can however set *day* as *current*.

+You can mix and match if day is not relative, such as ``
+{ day: "current", month: "+1", year: "current"}
+{ day: "Monday", week: 2, month: 6, year: "current"}
+{ day: 15, month: "+1", year: "current"}
+``

 ## Pivot date
 This is the date you want to start from.
+Like a reference point.
 You could find the first Sunday in March starting from 2000.
 You could set the pivot date as:
 ``
 { day: "Sunday 1", month: 3, pivotdate: { day: 1, month: 1, year: 2000 } }
 ``